Xaxis/orangecheck/README.md

 ---

-## 4. Adoption Pathways and Policies
+## 4. Adoption Pathways & Policies

 Because the stake key can answer any BIP-322 challenge, an OrangeCheck badge is both **identity and login**.
 The table shows how three very different communities exploit that dual use.